BardCanvas-Mobile/app/doc/generics.md

 All images and media files from data packages are cached using **TEMPORARY** storage with the [ImgCache plugin](https://github.com/chrisben/imgcache.js/).

+## Important fix for iPhone

+The In-App Browser plugin for Cordova doesn't fit properly on the viewport due to a hardcoded height of the status bar on the `CVDinAppBrowser.m` file.

+When making a full rebuild, the next line must be changed at the top of the file:

+    #define    STATUSBAR_HEIGHT 20

+to:

+    #define    STATUSBAR_HEIGHT 0

 ## Website manifest

 It is a JSON file placed at the document root (or the subdirectory where the BardCanvas instance is installed) and named `bardcanvas_mobile.json`.
 Contains all website underlying data, E.G.: